What a year it’s been in HR. Have you had chance to catch your breath yet?

-“To stay relevant as the world around us changes, we must drastically reimagine values and beliefs about our profession, and the relation we have with other stakeholders in our organisation,” explains the CEO of Jumpstart HR, Joey Price.
+“To stay relevant as the world around us changes, we must drastically reimagine values and beliefs about our profession, and the relation we have with other stakeholders in our organization,” explains the CEO of Jumpstart HR, Joey Price.

 “HR leaders are being forced to don new identities that are agile, tech, and data-oriented, and readily embracing change.

 “That battle will be won in the mind of the professional before it can be won within an organization.”